lpryszcz/htseq/doc/htseqcount.rst

    the option in the command line more than once, with a single attribute each time, e.g. ``--additional-attr=gene_name --additional_attr=exon_number``.

+.. cmdoption:: --add-chromosome-info

+   Store information about the chromosome of each feature as an additional attribute (e.g. column in the TSV output file).

+.. cmdoption:: --feature-query=<query>

+   Restrict to features descibed in this expression.
+Currently supports a single kind of expression: attribute == "one attr" to restrict the GFF to a single gene or transcript, e.g. --feature-query 'gene_name == "ACTB"' - notice the single quotes around the argument of this option and the double quotes around the gene name.
+Broader queries might become available in the future.

 .. cmdoption::  -m <mode>, --mode=<mode>

    Mode to handle reads overlapping more than one feature.
 Possible values for